tardate/LittleArduinoProjects/ESP8266/YouTubeFootSwitch/README.md

 * I'm waiting for some non-slip pads to be delivered.
 This will stop the unit sliding around under rough handling by foot.
 DONE√ (see above)
 * As mentioned above, I may replace the battery pack with a mains adapter and 3.3V regulator for extended playing sessions
 * Add some more features to the web application, e.g.
-  * maintain a playing history/library of vidoes
+    * maintain a playing history/library of videos
     * save and recall particular loop sections

 ## Credits and References